 The major glands of the endocrine system, each of which produces one or more specific hormones, are the

 Not all organs that secrete hormones or hormonelike substances are considered part of the endocrine system.
 For example, the kidneys produce the hormone renin to help control blood pressure and the hormone erythropoietin to stimulate the bone marrow to produce red blood cells.
 In addition, the digestive tract produces a variety of hormones that control digestion, affect insulin secretion from the pancreas, and alter behaviors, such as those associated with hunger.
-Fat (adipose) tissue also produces hormones that regulate metabolism and appetite.
+Fat (adipose) tissue also produces hormones that regulate metabolism (how the body uses foods to control chemical processes in the body) and appetite.